comet-dot-photos/comet-dot-photos/README.md

 shape model for greater detail or more context.
 The right mouse button supports interactively choosing a new center of rotation, and the 3D model can be translated parallel to the screen by using shift-right-click, or a three fingered panning gesture on touch devices.
+Double left-clicking will restore the center of rotation to its original position.

 ### Step 3: Painting the Region of Interest